Start changing your life today!

 Constituents of Germany’s DAX 30 Index

-There are a total of 30 companies included in the DAX Index, and those include these 10 globally recognized firms as of September 2020:
+There are a total of 30 companies included in the DAX Index, and those include these 10 globally recognized firms:

 Adidas AG: Adidas is a designed of sports apparel, best known for its line of athletic wear and sneakers.